The first winners of the Intercontinental Cup title in 1960 were Real Madrid CF

 Brazil’s Santos, led by the incomparable Pele, won it twice, as did Peñarol.
 Racing Club, against Celtic in 1967, and Estudiantes, against Matt Busby’s Manchester United a year later, took the trophy to Argentina.

-However, some violently contested matches cast a shadow over the competition with many European clubs increasingly turning their back on it.
+However, some violently contested matches cast a shadow over the competition with many European clubs increasingly turning their backs on it.

-Ajax’s “Total Football” purveyors of the early 1970s, twice declined to take part.
-So did Franz Beckenbauer’s Bayern Munich and Liverpool.
+Ajax’s “Total Football” purveyors of the early 1970s, twice declined to take part, as did Franz Beckenbauer’s Bayern Munich and Liverpool.

-The competition was in need of a reboot!
+The competition was in desperate need of a reboot!

-In 1980, Tokyo Cup was born, though still not a FIFA-sanctioned competition, it compelled European teams to honour the fixture or face sanctions by UEFA.
-Until the last final in 2004, there would be no more withdrawals from the European Cup holders.
+In 1980, the Tokyo Cup was born.
+Though still not a FIFA-sanctioned competition, it compelled European teams to honour the fixture or face sanctions by UEFA.
+Since the last final in 2004, there would be no more withdrawals from the European Cup holders

-Peñarol became the first holders of the Toyota Cup when they beat Brian Clough’s Nottingham Forest on at the National Stadium in Tokyo, ushering another era of South American dominance.
+Peñarol became the first holders of the Toyota Cup when they beat Brian Clough’s Nottingham Forest at the National Stadium in Tokyo, ushering in another era of South American dominance.

-It was not until the arrival of the new millennium that a competition that included clubs across the globe was established.
+It was not until the arrival of the new millennium that a competition including clubs from across the entire globe was established

 The FIFA Club World Championship took place in Brazil for the first time in the early days of the new millennium.
 On January 5, 2000, local teams Corinthians and Vasco da Gama were joined by Real Madrid CF, Al Nassar of Saudi Arabia, Raja Casablanca of Morocco, Necaxa of Mexico, Manchester United, and South Melbourne of Australia for the right to be called the planet’s top club side.

-In the final, Corinthians beating Romario’s Vasco 4-3 on penalties after a goalless 120 minutes.
+In the final, Corinthians beat Romario’s Vasco 4-3 on penalties after a goalless 120 minutes.

-The competition took a hiatus until 2005, when it took off in earnest once it was merged with the Tokyo Cup.
+The competition took a hiatus until 2005, when it took off in earnest after merging with the Tokyo Cup.

-Liverpool, having completed the “Miracle of Istanbul” earlier in the year, succumbed 1-0 to Sao Paulo in the final at the International Stadium, Yokohama.
+Liverpool, having completed the “Miracle of Istanbul” earlier in the year, succumbed 1-0 to Sao Paulo in the final at Yokohama’s International Stadium.

-Since then, the revamped tournament, now officially the FIFA Club World Cup, has been held in Japan, Morocco and the UAE.
+Since then, the revamped tournament, now known officially as the FIFA Club World Cup, has been held in Japan, Morocco and the UAE.

-In the last three years, Real Madrid CF have won the competition twice, including last year’s title with a 4-2 win over Kashima Antlers of Japan in Yokohama.
+Over the last four years, Real Madrid CF have won the competition three times, including last year’s title with a 1-0 win over Grêmio Foot-Ball Porto Alegrense of Brazil in Abu Dhabi.